rizsotto/Bear/source/citnames/man/bear-citnames.1.md

 Read more about the syntax of the file in the `bear-intercept(1)` man page.

-# OUTPUT COMPILE FILE
+# OUTPUT FILE

-Currently, the output format is the JSON compilation database.
+Currently, the only output format is the JSON compilation database.
 Read more about the syntax of that in the `bear(1)` man page.

-# OUTPUT LINK FILE

-JSON linking database.

 # CONFIG FILE

-The config file influences the command recognition (by the section "compilation") and the output format (by the section "output").
+The config file influences the command recognition (by the section "compilation"), the output format (by the section "output") and the setting for creating a linking database (by the section "linking").

 The config file is optional.
 The program will use default values, which can be dumped with the `--verbose` flags.